nasa/api-docs/source/index.md

 ]
 ```

 This endpoint retrieves all dates of NASA earth imagery for the given resource and location.
-Currently, the only
+The endpoint is helpful to determine available imagery, which can be queried in a spearate request to the [`imagery`](/#imagery) endpoint.

 ### HTTP Request